 New types of Tequila

-Now that the initial five types of Tequila are covered, let's look at the latest two additions on the list.
-The reason for listing them separately is that they are both somewhat controversial.
+Now let's look at the latest two additions on the list, which are somewhat controversial.

 Both change the traditional Tequila in a way that almost turns it into a different product.
 So let's talk about the Curados and the Cristalino Tequilas.

 Tequila Curados get flavored with natural ingredients like fruits.
-Typical flavors are lemon, orange, strawberry, and pineapple.
-But not only the flavor is modified.
+Typical flavorings are lemon, orange, strawberry, and pineapple.
+But not only is the flavor different.

 Tequila Curados only need to contain 25% agave during the fermentation process.
 That's even a lot less than a mixto needs.

 The fact that additional sweeteners, coloring, and flavors are allowed makes this type very debatable.
-According to the standard, up to 7.5% can be additional, non-traditional ingredients.
+According to the standard, up to 7.5% can be "non-traditional" ingredients.

 In my opinion, that's too much and takes away from the beautiful product Tequila is.